Install this application on your home screen for quick and easy access when you’re on the go.

 What sets much of his work apart from other empirical research on democracy is his methodological focus on language.
 By carefully examining the differing ways in which ordinary people around the world use terms such as 'democracy', 'politics', and 'vote buying' – or their rough equivalents in other languages – he aims to arrive at a fuller appreciation of how they understand and make use of electoral institutions.

-He is the past chair and a current board member of the Committee on Concepts and Methods of the International Political Science Association.
+Frederic is a board member of the Committee on Concepts and Methods of the International Political Science Association.
 He is also an executive board member of the Interpretive Methodologies and Methods group of the American Political Science Association.

 Among his publications are: